FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/02FieldEncoding.md

 ### Encoding specifications for MonthYear

-MonthYear data type is based on a composite encoding that carries its required and optional elements.
+MonthYear datatype is based on a composite encoding that carries its required and optional elements.
 The members must listed with the names and in the order shown.

 The standard encoding specification for MonthYear